hoanbklucky/goose/Sensors_Manual/EncoderWheel.md

 - Autonomous Driving

 ---
-NOTICE: Make sure to follow the instruction in 04_motor_test.
-You need to be able to enter goose, activate venv, the pythin virtual enviorment, and the proper libraries.
+NOTICE: Make sure to follow the instructions in 04_motor_test.
+You need to be able to enter the goose, activate venv, the Python virtual environment, and the proper libraries.

 ## Motor Wiring